Computability Theory, Nonstandard Analysis, and their connections: Explosions and non-explosions

 For $\NUC\di \WT$, fix standard $Y^{2}$ and let $f_{0}\leq_{1}1$ be such that $Y(f_{0})=0$.
 Applying $\STP$ yields standard $g_{0}\leq_{1}1$ such that $g_{0}\approx_{1}f_{0}$.
 By the uniform nonstandard continuity of $Y^{2}$, we have $0=Y(f_{0})=Y(g_{0})$, and $\WT$ follows. \end{proof} Let $\MU_{2}(\kappa)$ be $(\kappa^{3})$ with the leading existential quantifier dropped. \begin{cor} From `$\P\vdash \NUC\di \WT$' a term $t$ can be extracted such that \be \EPA^{\omega*}\vdash(\forall \Omega^{3})\big[\MUC(\Omega)\di \MU_{2}(t(\Omega)) \big]. \ee \end{cor} \begin{proof} Note that $\NUC$ is equivalent to the normal form \eqref{froggi} while $\WT$ implies

 In the same way as in e.g.\ the proof of Theorem \ref{nogwel} we obtain \eqref{kloooke}. \end{proof} \begin{rem} \rm Following the proof of the theorem, it is straightforward to define a term of G\"odel's $T$ computing the restriction of $\kappa^{3}$ to continuous functionals in terms of the classical fan functional $\Phi$ as in $\FF(\Phi)$ (and vice versa). \end{rem} Thirdly, we show that the functional $\kappa$ computes a special fan functional, but not vice versa.
-The former result is not such a surprise since $\kappa^{3}$ and $\exists^{2}$ together compute $\exists^{3}$ (See Remark \ref{misfit}), which in turn computes $\Theta$ by Theorem \ref{import3}. \begin{thm} Any functional $\kappa$ such that $\MU_{2}(\kappa)$ computes $\Theta$ such that $\SCF(\Theta)$.
-There is no $\kappa$ as in $\MU_{2}(\kappa)$ computable in $\Theta$ such that $\SCF(\Theta)$. \end{thm} \begin{proof} For the first part, for given $F^{2}$, we only need to compute the finite sequence $\Theta(F)(1)$, as noted after Definition~\ref{dodier}.
-If $F(\kappa(F)) = 0$, we put $\Theta(F)(1): =\{\kappa(F)\}$.
+The former result is not such a surprise since $\kappa^{3}$ and $\exists^{2}$ together compute $\exists^{3}$ (see Remark \ref{misfit}), which in turn computes $\Theta$-functionals by Theorem~\ref{import3}. \begin{thm} Any functional $\kappa$ such that $\MU_{2}(\kappa)$ computes $\Theta$ such that $\SCF(\Theta)$.
+There is no $\kappa$ as in $\MU_{2}(\kappa)$ computable in $\Theta$ such that $\SCF(\Theta)$. \end{thm} \begin{proof} For the first part, if $F(\kappa(F)) = 0$, we put $\Theta(F): =\{\kappa(F)\}$.
 Otherwise, define $F_0(f) = F(0*f) - 1$ and $ F_1(f) = F(1*f) - 1$ and put $\Theta(F) = \Theta(F_0) \cup \Theta(F_1)$.
 By the recursion theorem for Kleene (S1-S9) computability, this definition makes sense.
 In order to prove that it defines a total function, we need to know that for every $F$ there is an $n$ such that each binary sequence $s$ of length $n$ has at least one extension $ f_s$ such that $F(f_s) < n$.
 This is a consequence of the compactness of Cantor space, and follows from $\WKL$.